 You can also control how large of a portion you make for yourself.
 Make small batches so that leftovers are kept to a minimum and there is less temptation to overindulge.

 Look out for sugar-free or sugar substitutes when making desserts for yourself.
-There are many ingredients you can use as a substitute, and there are several sugar-free options to choose from, making it easier than ever to make your favourites diabetic-friendly.
-Varying your recipes will help prevent yourself from getting bored with your choices as well.
+There are many ingredients you can use as a substitute, and there are several sugar-free options to choose from, making it easier than ever to make your favorites diabetic-friendly.
+Varying your recipes will help prevent you from getting bored with your choices as well.

 Treat yourself with fruit